strmlineapp-ux/agileflow/src/docs/user-manual.md

 ### 8.1 Admin Management (`/dashboard/admin`)
 This is the central control panel for configuring the application itself.
 - **Admin Groups**: Create and manage high-level administrative groups that grant specific permissions across the app.
 Assign users to these groups.
 - **Pages**: Configure the application's navigation.
-Create new pages, define their URL paths, and control who has access to them (by user, team, or admin group). **You can drag and drop pages to reorder them in the sidebar.** Certain pages like Admin and Settings are pinned and cannot be moved.
-You can also duplicate a page by dragging it onto the "Add New Page" button.
+Create new pages, define their URL paths, and control who has access to them (by user, team, or admin group).
+You can intuitively reorder pages by dragging and dropping them in the grid.
+Key system pages like "Admin Management" are pinned and cannot be moved.
+You can also instantly duplicate any page by dragging it onto the "Add New Page" (+) button.
 - **Tabs**: Manage the reusable content blocks (tabs) that can be assigned to different pages.
 Edit their names, icons, and descriptions.

 ### 8.2 Service Delivery Management (`/dashboard/service-delivery`)